2

 Work Schedule: On Call 24/7 may require some nights and weekend duty; 365 days/year.

-Positions Supervised: N/A
+Positions Supervised: NIA

 AIP Level: 7

-Location: The Woodlands, TX
+Location: The Woodlands, Houston TX

-POSITION SUMMARY: The Remote Operations Center (ROC) Specialist is responsible for providing continuous monitoring. operational oversight. and first-line support for Dynamis' fleet of mobile power generation units embedded within the Dynamis Engineering Department.
+The Remote Operations Center (ROC) Specialist is responsible for providing continuous monitoring. operational oversight. and first-line support for Dynamis' fleet of mobile power generation units embedded within the Dynamis Engineering Department.
 This role ensures reliable 24/7 system surveillance, timely detection of issues, and accurate documentation of events through the company ticketing tools.
-ROC Specialists play a critical role in bridging real-time operations with technical escalation by coordinating with Product Support Engineers (PSEs) and field personnel.
+ROC Engineers play a critical role in bridging real-time operations with technical escalation by coordinating with Product Support Engineers (PSEs) and field personnel.

-The ROC Specialist provides essential frontline operational assurance, including the ability to remotely operate units when onsite operators are unavailable.
+The ROC Specialist provides essential Frontline operational assurance, including the ability to remotely operate units when onsite operators are unavailable.
 This position is ideal for individuals with strong organizational skills, attention to detail, and a passion for ensuring reliability in mission-critical energy operations.

-ESSENTIAL FUNCTIONS (The following duties and responsibilities are all essential job functions, as defined by the ADA, except for those that begin with the word "May.")
+ESSENTIAL FUNCTIONS: (The following duties and responsibilities are all essential job functions, as defined by the ADA, except for those that begin with the word "May.")

 • Monitor the Dynamis data telemetry platform to ensure real-time operational awareness of power generation assets.